 On the 33rd birthday celebration of his dear friend Charlie Mugavero, Tony Mazzola got the attention of all of the customers in the gourmet restaurant, Rich and Charlie’s, and had them all sing and celebrate.
 This would be the last time that Tony would see his beloved friend and mentor.
 Shortly after, Charlie “Mungo” Mugavero would die in a plane crash alongside his wife and 36 others.

 Tony Mazzola would go on to honor his friend’s legacy by opening several restaurants under the name “Mungo’s.”
-There have been several locations in the past, but Mungo’s, the ninth location since 1983, is currently located in Central Park Drive in O’Fallon.
+There have been several locations in the past, but Mungo’s, the ninth location since 1983, is currently located at 100 E Main Street in Collinsville, IL.